Project Name | Social Mobilsation for Resilient Livelihoods during and beyond Disasters |

 Establishing Platforms for Networking: In quarterly district meetings of the presidents with the district administration, the needs of the community members are addressed and the application processes for entitlements are followed up.
 Simultaneously, forums for networking village presidents with similar interests are established to strengthen their ability to access entilements and social security for the community.

-- 60,000 people get critical documentation such as certificates of birth, marriage, community, disability, poverty, or title deeds
+1. 43,166 people received critical documentation such as certificates of birth, marriage, community, disability, poverty, or title deeds

-- 600 quarterly meetings of village assemblies to inform and support beneficiaries in application and documentation
+4. 600 quarterly meetings of village assemblies were held to inform and support beneficiaries in application and documentation